grease-xmr/grease/testnet/README.md

   DO NOT USE THESE KEYS FOR REAL MAINNET TRANSACTIONS!
 * create a new wallet for Alice.
   * Paste the private key in at the command prompt when asked.
-  * You can leave the wallet pasword empty.
+  * You can leave the wallet password empty.
   * Confirm the empty password.
   * Select 1 for English.
   * Say "N" when asked to background mine.